EmilionR/django-pp4/TESTING.md

 I validated my HTML pages using the W3 Nu HTML Checker.
 You can check the results for each page below.
 While the test for the profile page warns about some errors, these are caused by a clash between Summernote and the validator.
-Similarly, the signup page warns about some tags left by the form rendered from django.allauth
+Similarly, the signup page warns about some tags left by the form rendered from django.allauth.

 [Home page](https://validator.w3.org/nu/?doc=https%3A%2F%2Ffooroom-9cc630806337.herokuapp.com%2F)